Quansight-Labs/quansight-labs-site/posts/2022/02/making-gpus-accessible-to-pydata-ecosystem-via-array-api.md

-GPUs have become an essential part of the scientific computing stack and with the advancement in the technology around GPUs and the ease of accessing a GPU on cloud or on-prem, it is in the best interest of the PyData community to spend time and effort to make GPUs accessible for the users of PyData libraries.
-A typical user in the PyData ecosystem is quite familiar with the APIs of libraries like scipy, scikit-learn, scikit-image and at the moment all these libraries only support single core operations on CPU.
-In this blog post will talk about how we can use Array API with the fundamental libraries in the PyData ecosystem along with CuPy for making GPUs accessible to the users of these libraries.
-With the introduction of the [Python Array API Standard](https://data-apis.org/array-api/latest/) by the [Consortium for Python Data API Standards](https://data-apis.org/) and it’s adoption mechanism in the [NEP 47](https://numpy.org/neps/nep-0047-array-api-standard.html) it is now possible to write code that is portable between NumPy and other array/tensor libraries that adopt the Array API Standard.
-We will also discuss the workflow and challenges for achieving the same.
+GPUs have become an essential part of the scientific computing stack and with the advancement in the technology around GPUs and the ease of accessing a GPU in the cloud or on-prem, it is in the best interest of the PyData community to spend time and effort to make GPUs accessible for the users of PyData libraries.
+A typical user in the PyData ecosystem is quite familiar with the APIs of libraries like SciPy, scikit-learn, and scikit-image -- and at the moment these libraries are largely limited to single-threaded operations on CPU.
+In this blog post I will talk about how we can use the [Python Array API Standard](https://data-apis.org/array-api/latest/) with the fundamental libraries in the PyData ecosystem along with CuPy for making GPUs accessible to the users of these libraries.
+With the introduction of that standard by the [Consortium for Python Data API Standards](https://data-apis.org/) and its adoption mechanism in [NEP 47](https://numpy.org/neps/nep-0047-array-api-standard.html) it is now possible to write code that is portable between NumPy and other array/tensor libraries that adopt the Array API Standard.
+We will also discuss the workflow and challenges for actually achieving such portability.

 <!-- TEASER_END -->